evilsocket/opensnitch/wiki/GUI-known-problems.md

-As a general rule of thumb, if the GUI crashes or doesn't show up, open a terminal and type: `~ $ opensnitch-ui`
+As a general rule of thumb, if the GUI crashes or doesn't show up, open a terminal and type: `~ $ opensnitch-ui --debug`

 It'll display more details.

 Be sure before launching it that no other `opensnitch-ui` process is running (`pgrep opensnitch-ui`).
 Also check how much CPU the process `opensnitch-ui` is consuming.
-If it consumes 90-100% of the CPU continuously it may be this Ubuntu bug: #647
+If it consumes 90-100% of the CPU continuously it may be this Ubuntu 22.x bug: #647

 ### GUI does not show up